Page created: 4th June 2021

 Painted with blackboard paint - does mark easily when moved around as the panels are not fixed in place

 Oven thermometer in drilled hole - temperature has risen to about 60ºC (140ºF)

 Chopped sweet peppers

 Onion slices and orange peel (organic, unsprayed).
 Some onion slices were sprinkled with nutritional yeast to give a cheesy flavour.
-Fail - the yeast could hardly be tasted and it tended to attract moisture from the air.
+Fail - the topping could hardly be tasted and it tended to quickly re-attract moisture from the air.